Five Questions to ask your utility location subcontractors

 Accurately located utilities can save you thousands on your project whereas a poor utility location job can end up costing you more than what you paid for the service AND delay your project unnecessarily.

-To help you find the right provider for you, we’ve put together a list of the top five questions that you should ask your locator to weed out the good from the bad:
+To help you find the right provider for utility locating services in Brisbane, we’ve put together a list of the top five questions that you should ask your locator to weed out the good from the bad:

 #1 – What are their credentials?